thomasruiz/given-php/README.md

 Defining tests with GivenPHP follows the following pattern:
 - `describe` addition
-- `scenario` simple addition of 2 values
+- `context` simple addition of 2 values
 - `given` x = 1
 - `given` y = 2
 - `when` I add x and y